We must look forward to the time when all people in all lands are brought together through singing, and when there is a universal harmony.

 Register early to save money!
-The registration deadline is May 26, 2017.
-Walk-ons can register on the first day of the program, June 12, between 7:30 and 8:00 a.m. for an additional $10 fee.
+The early registration deadline is May 14, 2019.
+On May 15, regular registration prices are in effect.
+Walk-on registration will take place on the first day of the program, June 10, between 7:30 and 8:00 a.m.

 For college graduates with music degrees or classroom teachers with music minors or sufficiently strong musical skills, school music teachers, conductors, and studio music teachers.

-Available for noncredit or three graduate letter-graded credits in Music 575R.
+Available for graduate letter-graded credits in Music 575R.
 Endorsed by the Organization of American Kodály Educators.

 For participants who have already passed three levels and have graduated but wish to return and refresh their skills.
-Final banquet not included.
+Reception and 25th Anniversary Celebration not included.

 Note: Costs for textbooks for the InterMuse course are not included in the registration fees and will be approximately $75 to $100 per person.
 Because they are special-order texts, they will not be available for purchase at the BYU Bookstore until the first day of class.